People often find a pet food their pets like and then stick with it for years.

 Now, to be fair, this same practice happens in your food, too.
 When it comes to humans, the FDA does have stricter requirements about the quality of the ingredients in the food but no requirement to inform you about a recipe change.

 In a 2014 article in the Wall Street Journal, “stealth health” — the practice of altering a food’s recipe to make it healthier without informing the public — is addressed head-on.

 “It might seem like food companies would want to trumpet their health initiatives as much as possible,” writes journalist Julie Jargon.
 “Many times they do, but companies are often cautious because altering the recipe of a successful product to cut salt, sugar, fat or other ingredients risks changing flavor and texture.”

 The reason companies don’t want to tell you that they’re changing their recipe is that sometimes the response isn’t positive, which affects the company’s bottom line.
 Part of the hesitation is due to a type of consumer assumption.

-Iams Pet Food changed its recipe in the summer of 2016, according to the response to a consumer on its Facebook page.
+Pet food brand Iams changed its recipe in the summer of 2016, according to the response to a consumer on its Facebook page.

-On Feb.
-20, 2018, consumer Motunrayo Olaniyan asked Iams on a post it made on Dec.
-27, 2017: “Did you recently change the ingredients or add dyes?
+Consumer Motunrayo O. asked Iams in 2018: “Did you recently change the ingredients or add dyes?
 My dog’s food used to be one solid color but the new bag has 3 shades of brown.
 What was the reason for the change?”

 So what is “some color,” and what is it made from?
-What kinds of fruits and veggies?
-This consumer didn’t get much in the way of an answer — save the confirmation that the recipe had been changed.
+What kinds of fruits and veggies exactly?
+This consumer didn’t get much in the way of an answer — save the confirmation that the pet food recipe changes were real.